Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 Finally, each experiment has some monetary cost and execution time to perform the experiment, and the user has some known tradeoff between overall execution time and cost.

-CEED.jl provides tools to take these inputs and produce a set of optimal "arrangements" of experiments for each subset of experiments that form a Pareto front along the tradeoff between information gain and total combined cost (monetary and time).
+`CEEDesigns.jl` provides tools to take these inputs and produce a set of optimal "arrangements" of experiments for each subset of experiments that form a Pareto front along the tradeoff between information gain and total combined cost (monetary and time).
 This allows informed decisions to be made, for example, regarding how to allocate scarce resources to a set of experiments that attain some acceptable level of information (or, conversely, reduce